konstantinosanagn/campaign-saas/README.md

 ## User Stories in Cucumber
 ![Cucumber Pass](./cucumber_pass.png)
-The Cucumber test suite covers seven core user stories across both the UI and API.
-It verifies that authenticated users can access the main dashboard, campaigns can be created and updated through RESTful endpoints, and leads can be added under a user’s campaign.
-It also tests that invalid agent executions correctly return a 404 error, API keys for external services can be stored and retrieved from session data, and agent outputs linked to specific leads are properly returned to the client.
-Together, these scenarios comprehensively validate the application’s core workflows—from authentication and data creation to error handling and integration endpoints—with all seven features passing successfully.
+The Cucumber suite validates the app from a user’s perspective across UI and API.
+It confirms authenticated access to the dashboard (including empty state and React mount), basic layout integrity (title, meta, icons, pack tags), and full campaign/lead workflows: listing, creating, updating, and deleting resources restricted to the owner.
+It checks input validation (e.g., missing titles/emails) and authorization boundaries (preventing edits to others’ campaigns).
+For agent workflows, it verifies error handling when running agents on nonexistent leads, retrieving agent outputs for a lead, and updating outputs for WRITER and SEARCH.
+It also ensures API keys can be stored and read from session.
+Together, these scenarios cover the core journeys—UI access, data CRUD, guardrails (auth/validation), and integrations—with all tests passing.

 ## 🚀 Deployment